BlueJeansAndRain/node-reverse-proxy/README.md

 ##### hostname

-A string representing a named host pattern, or an array of hostname patterns.
-Hostname patterns can contain wildcard characters.
+A string representing a named host pattern, a regular expression, or an array of hostname patterns and regular expressions.

-Wildcards:
+The hostname will be interpreted as a regular expression if it begins and ends with forward slashes "/".

+If the hostname is not a regular expression then it is interpreted as a [glob](http://en.wikipedia.org/wiki/Glob_%28programming%29) which can contain wildcards.

+The following glob wildcards are supported:

-* An astrisk `*` matches any number of characters without restriction.
+* An astrisk "*"" matches any number of characters without restriction.
-* A question mark `?` matches any number of non-separator characters.
+* A question mark "?"" matches any number of non-separator characters.
-	* Separators are colons `:` which are used for IPv6 octet separation, or periods `.` which are used for IPv4 octet and domain name separation.
+	* Separators are colons ":" which are used for IPv6 octet separation, or periods "." which are used for IPv4 octet and domain name separation.

 ##### to